henilptl/ShopSmart-Customer_Support_System/README.md

 ### An AI assistant that reads customer complaints and instantly sends each one to the right department.

-Think of it as a **smart receptionist for a customer service team.** When a customer writes in, the AI reads the message, works out what it's actually about, decides how urgent it is, and hands it to the right specialist — in seconds, instead of hours.
+Think of it as a **smart receptionist for a customer service team.** When a customer writes in, the AI reads the message, works out what it's actually about, decides how urgent it is, and hands it to the right specialist.
+That specialist then writes the answer back to the customer, using the real company rulebook for their department.

+The customer gets a complete, accurate reply — in seconds, instead of waiting hours for a human.

 <p>
   <img src="https://img.shields.io/badge/Python-3.10%2B-3776AB?logo=python&logoColor=white" alt="Python">